unbelievableflavour/recipes/recipes/bruschetta_with_tomato/recipe_en.md

 #Ingredients:

-* 5 tomaten
+* 5 tomatoes
-* 1 ciabatta brood ( of stokbrood)
+* 1 ciabatta bread ( or just a baguette)
-* Handje verse basilicum
+* Basil
-* 2 teentjes knoflook
+* 2 cloves of garlic
-* Scheutje olijfolie
+* Some olive oil
-* Snufje zwarte peper
+* Black pepper

 #Steps:

-1. Vul een kom met kokend heet water.
+1. Fill a bowl with hot water.
 Snijd met een mes een kruis aan de onderkant van de tomaten.
-2. Leg de tomaten een minuutje in het water en spoel ze af moet koud water.
+2. Put the tomatoes in the water for around 1 minute and rinse them with cold water.
-3. De vel van de tomaat moet nu makkelijk te verwijderen zijn.
-Verwijder deze.
+3. It should now be easy to peel of the skin of the tomato.
+Remove it.
 4. Snijd ook het gedeelte met de zaadjes er uit en snijd het vruchtvlees in kleine blokjes.
-5. Doe de stukjes tomaat in een kom en voeg een klein beetje olijfolie toe.
+5. Put the pieces of tomato in a bowl and add a bit of olive oil.
-6. Hak de basilicum fijn, kneus de teentjes knoflook en schep beide door de tomaten.
+6. Chop the basil and garlic into small pieces and add them to the tomato bowl.
-7. Voeg een beetje peper toe aan het tomaten mengsel.
+7. Add a bit of pepper to the bowl.
-8. Dek de kom goed af en laat minimaal 2 uur in de koelkast marineren (hele nacht kan ook).
+8. Cover the bowl and let it marinate for at least 2 hours in the fridge (All night is fine too).
-9. Snijd het brood in plakken en bestrijk aan beide kanten met een beetje olijfolie.
+9. Cut the bread in slices and add a bit of olive oil to both sides of the bread.
-10. Grill het brood aan beide kanten in een pan (of oven) knapperig.
+10. Grill the bread in a pan or the oven until it is crunchy.
-11. Verwijder de knoflook uit het bakje tomaten en verdeel over het brood.
+11. Remove the garlic from the bowl and divide the bowl over the slices of bread.
-12. Houd je van een extra sterke knoflook smaak, dan kun je het brood na het roosteren nog inwrijven met een teentje knoflook.
+12. Do you like a strong garlic flavour?
+Just keep the garlic in the bowl.